Kong/docs.konghq.com/app/plugins/bot-detection.md

     items:
       - label: Default rules
 description: |
-  Protects your API, Route, or Service from most common bots and has the capability of whitelisting and blacklisting custom clients.
+  Protects a Service or a Route (or the deprecated API entity) from most common bots and has the capability of whitelisting and blacklisting custom clients.

 params:
   name: bot-detection